Virtualization-projects/ee-workshop/README.md

 ## <a name="task3"></a>Task 3: Deploy the next version with a Windows node

-Now that we've moved the app and updated it, we're going to add in a user sign-in API.
-For fun, and to show off the cross-platform capabilities of Docker Enterprise, we are going to do this deployment using a Windows container.
+Now that we've moved the app and updated it, we're going to add an user sign-in API.
+For fun, to illustrate Docker Enterprise's cross-platform capabilities, we're going to perform this deployment using a Windows container.

-> If your workshop organizer requested a Windows only environment, you can skip to <a href="#task4">Task 4</a>.
+> If your workshop organizer requested a Windows only environment, you can skip ahead to <a href="#task4">Task 4</a>.

 ### <a name="task3.1"></a> Task 3.1: Clone the repository

 ![](./images/windows75.png)

-1. Because this is a Windows container, we have to build it on a Windows host.
-Switch back to the main Play with Docker page, select the name of the Windows worker.
+1. Because this is a Windows container, it has to be deployed on a Microsoft Windows host.
+Switch back to the main Play with Docker page and select the name of the Windows worker.

-	First make sure Docker is running - it runs as a background Windows Service:
+	First verify that Docker is running - it runs as a background Windows Service:

 	```
 	Start-Service docker